 ENST 200 - Environmental Studies (4)

 Taking an interdisciplinary perspective, students will examine the reciprocal relationship between humans and the natural environment, emphasizing the ecological and social aspects of environmental issues.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: FYW 100, FYW 100P, or FYS 100.